 "La Grave is just an incredibly unique area, and a special place, one of the least explored places in the Alps," says Pelle Lang of La Grave's Skiers' Lodge.

-The challenge was how to connect the ski areas of Whistler and Blackcomb in British Columbia without causing environmental damage, or creating a long series of lifts going down one side of the valley and back up the other.
+With two iconic mountains and one steep, forested ravine in between, the challenge was connecting the ski areas of Whistler and Blackcomb in British Columbia without causing environmental damage or creating a long series of lifts going down one side of the valley and back up the other.